anukulu/kinmail3/README.md

 # kinmail3
 Kinmail is an e-commerce website for buying and selling things online.
-Anyone interested can download the whole project and run the website by keeping the folder in  c: > XAMPP > htdocs > kinmail3
+Anyone interested can download the whole project and run the website by keeping the folder in  c: > XAMPP > htdocs > kinmail3 Interested ones can make changes and commit to this repo.